 In addition to the many “do it yourself” pest remedies, you can purchase organic pest control products that work on just about anything lurking around the garden or home.

-Lady beetles, lacewings and preying mantises are but a few of the beneficial insects that will prey on the insect pests you don’t want.
+Lady beetles, lacewings and preying mantises are but a few of the beneficial insects that will prey on the garden pests you don’t want.
 These “good” bugs can be lured into the garden with attractive habitat (food, shelter and water) or they can be purchased and released into the garden — you’ll still need a healthy habitat for them to survive.

 There are many reasons to introduce beneficial bugs into your garden.
 Over the long term, they are safer and more effective than chemicals, but you’ll need to do a little research first to determine what your specific pest problem is and which beneficial insects to enlist to help.
 Luckily, the Internet provides a wealth of resources, as does your local extension service.